HealthyHoof.com

 Investigate Natural Hoof Care & Hoof Boots

-Natural Hoof Care - leaving horses barefoot - is now complemented by the use of hoof boots that offer more protection than metal shoes at a fraction of the cost.
+Natural Hoof Care - leaving horses barefoot - is complemented by the use of hoof boots that offer more protection than metal shoes at a fraction of the cost over the life of the boot.

-Thanks to dramatic improvements in Hoof Boot technology, hoof boots are now easy to use,and they stay in place until you remove them - without damaging your horses feet.
+Thanks to improvements in Hoof Boot technology, boots are now easy to use,and they stay in place until you remove them without damaging your horses feet.
 They are ruggedly constructed and last months or years, depending on conditions and amount of use.

-Boots have proven so effective at replacing nailed on metal shoes that horsemen of all disciplines are beginning to question the rational behind shoeing.
-These boots are affordable, durable, reliable and user-friendly, plus they provide superior hoof wall, heel bulb & sole protection.
+Boots have proven so effective at replacing nailed on metal shoes that horsemen of all disciplines are beginning to question the rational behind shoeing because boots are affordable, durable, reliable and user-friendly, plus they provide superior hoof wall, heel bulb & sole protection.

 The best thing about boots?
 Your horses aren't damaged by nail holes, and like the sole of a running shoe, boots protect your horse from concussion, rather than amplifying it like a metal shoe.
 You wouldn't walk around in metal shoes if you had a choice... give your horse the same choice.